 I truly believe the right attitude has the power to completely change the outcome of any experience.
 Choosing to see the positive (in my case: having loads of time) of your tough situation and then utilising that to your benefit will see you come out on top.

-Here’s 10 ways to save money when times are tough:
+Here are 10 ways to save money when times are tough:

-Here’s a few of the things I’ve been able to do with more time, in order to save money:
+Here are a few of the things I’ve been able to do with more time, in order to save money:

 Activate your survival budget